pardis-mdd/Analysis-of-test-results/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Start the backend server by running the Go application.
+3. Start the backend server by running the Flask application.
 4. Open the frontend interface in a web browser.
 5. Upload the test result file.
 6. View the analysis results provided by the system.